Pāhala, Hawaii: Geography

 Pahala is located in the southern part of the island of Hawaiʻi at 19.204109°N 155.479005°W. Hawaii Route 11 forms the southeast border of the community.
 The highway leads northeast 52 mi to Hilo and southwest 12 mi to Nāʻālehu.
 The main entrance to Hawaiʻi Volcanoes National Park is 23 mi to the northeast of Pahala on Route 11.

 According to the United States Census Bureau, the CDP has a total area of 2.2 km2, all of it land.

 Climate

 Pahala has a dry-summer tropical savanna climate (As) with hot daytime temperatures and mild nighttime temperatures year round and a summer dry season.
 Precipitation peaks during the month of November.

+On April 27, 1931, the temperature reached 100 °F (37.8 °C) in Pahala, which is the highest temperature recorded in Hawaii.

 Economy

 Pahala's main industries include one of the world's largest macadamia nut growing orchards, cattle and horse ranching, small independent Kaʻū Coffee farms, and the Kaʻū Coffee Mill & Visitor Center.
 Kaʻū Coffee has won many international coffee tasting competitions.

 A former sugar plantation town, Pahala is the district hub for education and health services, including a pharmacy, hospital, clinic, preschool and public school as well as a library.

 Plantation houses, from small cottages to large homes and the former plantation manager's manor, have been restored around the village, serving local families and visitors to Hawaiʻi Volcanoes National Park and Punaluʻu Black Sand Beach.
 The village has a post office, swimming pool, two food stores, fire station and gas station.
 Fisherman sell their catch and farmers sell their produce on the roadside in the village.
 There is a Catholic, an Assembly of God, and a Baptist church, as well as a Buddhist Hoangwanji and a Tibetan Buddhist temple up the mountain in Wood Valley.

 The Kaʻū District's regional newspaper – the Kaʻū Calendar – with offices in Pahala, is online daily and printed monthly.

 Pahala hosts the annual Kaʻū Coffee Festival and Kaʻū Coffee Trail Run, Science Camps of America for teenagers each summer, and many family reunions and weddings, as well as NGO, company, music and dance retreats.